Puff adder: Captivity

 These snakes do well in captivity, but gluttony has been reported.
 Kauffeld (1969) mentions that specimens can be maintained for years on only one meal per week, but that when offered all they can eat, the result is often death, or at best wholesale regurgitation.
 They are bad-tempered snakes, and some specimens never settle down in captivity, always hissing and puffing when approached.

 Venom

-This species is responsible for more snakebite fatalities than any other African snake, due to a combination of factors, including its wide distribution, common occurrence, large size, potent venom that is produced in large amounts, long fangs, and their habit of basking by footpaths and sitting quietly when approached.
+This species is responsible for more snakebite fatalities than any other African snake, due to a combination of factors, including its wide distribution, common occurrence, large size, potent venom that is produced in large amounts, long fangs, and habit of basking by footpaths and sitting quietly when approached.